Complexity-Planning-Urbanism-CPUlab-MSA/EntranceSnapper/README.md

 A new Point Layer will be added to your QGIS project containing the generated entrances, complete with the relational attributes entrance_id, bldg_ref (mapped Building ID), and, optionally, road_ref and road_rank.
 * **Manual Rectifier:** A "human-in-the-loop" tool for complex architectural layouts.
 Select specific curved road segments and the tool automatically aligns the nearest building entrances to that exact local tangency.

+**Known Limitations (Edge Cases Requiring Manual Rectification)**

+While the Automated Plotting algorithm achieves a high success rate using Cubed Road-Hierarchy Weighting and Shared-Wall Consensus, certain complex architectural geometries will always require human-in-the-loop intervention via the Manual Rectifier.
+Users should visually review datasets for the following known architectural restrictions:

+Deep Architectural Indents & Courtyards: If a primary entrance is recessed deeply into a building's footprint (e.g., an alcove or U-shaped courtyard), the algorithm will naturally snap to the protruding front-facing walls, as they are mathematically closer to the road vector.

+Large Corner Chamfers: On junction plots, buildings often feature large angled corner walls (chamfers).
+If this chamfer wall is wide enough, the algorithm may favor it over the primary address street, incorrectly placing the entrance on the corner vertex rather than the main facade.

+Multi-Frontage Ambiguity: For large commercial or residential blocks bordered by equally ranked roads (e.g., bordered by two 'residential' roads), the algorithm cannot deduce the "true" postal address.
+It will snap to the facade with the shortest geometric distance, which may occasionally be the rear of the property.

+Sweeping Curves & Crescents: On heavily curved roads (cul-de-sacs, crescents), straight-line polygon generalizations of building footprints may cause automated points to drift.
+The Manual Rectifier is required here to calculate the exact Local Tangency and force perpendicular alignment.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.